wh0/wh0.github.io/_posts/2020-01-22-bathroom-brands.md

 | Seat protector           | Boardwalk                    | ★★★              |
 | Fire alarm               | Wheelock                     | ★★               |

-If you see the same brands in your bathroom, then probabilistically you work in the same building as me.
+If you see the same brands in the bathroom, then probabilistically you work in the same building as me.